reinaldoossuna/pfetch/README.md

 # NOTE: If 'ascii' will be used, it must come first.
 # Default: first example below
 # Valid: space separated string

+# OPTION add in this repo:
+# blank: Print just a blank line
+# time: Print the date and time
+# lastupgrade: Print when the last pacman -S -u was executed
+# upgpkgs: Print how many packages are upgradable
+# orphanspkgs: Print how many orphans packages exists, if 0 dont print
+# freespace: Print how much freespace are in the in the disks in the variable PF_DISKS

 #
 # OFF by default: shell editor wm de palette
 PF_INFO="ascii title os host kernel uptime pkgs memory"